Yorkshire Coast Radio

-Yorkshire Coast Radio was a local radio station serving Scarborough, Whitby & Bridlington.
+Yorkshire Coast Radio was an Independent Local Radio station serving Scarborough, Whitby & Bridlington.
 The station was folded into Greatest Hits Radio Yorkshire, as part of a rebrand, on 1 September 2020.

 History

 For many years, several businessmen in Scarborough had campaigned for their own local radio station.
 A licence was advertised in 1991 and contested by three groups.
 The winning consortium, Yorkshire Coast Radio Limited, was founded by radio executive and former presenter Paul Rusling with backing from former Conservative MP Wilf Proudfoot, who served as managing director for short-lived pirate station Radio 270, which was based in the town.
 After the franchise was awarded, YCR was bought out by Minster Sound plc – the owners of neighbouring York-based station Minster FM, which began broadcasting in July 1992.

 Yorkshire Coast Radio was launched on Sunday 7 November 1993, broadcasting local programming from 6 am-10 pm each day with overnight output simulcast from Minster FM.
 Originally, the station had planned to broadcast from the Heatherleigh, a trawler moored in Scarborough's harbour which later became a museum.
 When the station was brought, YCR opted for conventional studios at Falsgrave Road near the town centre, before later moving to purpose-built facilities in Eastfield, on the outskirts of town.

 On 7 November 1999, Yorkshire Coast Radio expanded after its owners were awarded the licence to cover the neighbouring Bridlington area.
 The station operated as a part-time opt-out of Yorkshire Coast Radio and was called Yorkshire Coast Radio Bridlington.